 Individual Units can be taken as stand-alone accredited courses.
 These cost £590.00 per person per unit, all costs included.
 NO VAT charged.

 The full QIA package, completing the four Core Units plus one of the Specialist Units is £1,500.00 per person.
 No VAT.

-- Prices of accredited pathways include attendance at training, registration, course materials, 12 months assessor support and C&G certification.
+*Prices of accredited pathways include training, course materials, City & Guilds registration, 12 months assessor support, internal verification and City & Guilds certification

 If you would like to discuss in-house training options with us for this accredited one day course (or as part of the full QIA package), for groups of 6-12 attendees per day, please email email@example.com or get in touch via the Contact Us form and we will be happy to help.